Fiona

 How to Pronounce Fiona

 Our model has identified 3 different pronunciations for the name Fiona.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 71.4% confident that Fiona is pronounced as fee-OH-nuh.
-The next most likely pronunciation is FEE-oh-nuh, at 21.4% confidence.
+Our model is 71.4% confident that Fiona is pronounced as fee-OH-nuh, which has 3 syllables.
+The next most likely pronunciation is FEE-oh-nuh, at 21.4% confidence, with 3 syllables.

 fee-OH-nuh (3 syllables)